sideshowcoder/murmerl/README.md

 and murmur3.

 ## Building and testing
-Build and test is done using rebar
+Build and test is done using rebar, and make.
+To build an test run

+    $ make all

+To run only the tests run

+    $ make test

+Murmerl contains dialyzer spec, the first run will create the PLT file which can take a while.

-    $ ./rebar compile
+    $ make dialyzer

+Run typer to output the -spec

-    $ ./rebar eunit
+    $ make typer

 ## Usage
 Build and load via